-By the late 1860s, Topeka had become a commercial hub with steamboats landing daily, numerous stagecoach lines, and in 1869, the railroad had starting moving westward from the city.
+By the late 1860s, Topeka had become a commercial hub with steamboats landing daily numerous stagecoach lines, and in 1869, the railroad had started moving westward from the city.
 Former mayor Cyrus K. Holliday, at the helm of the Atchison, Topeka & Santa Fe Railroad, had secured lands for the railroad to populate the western portions of the state.
-Later, the general offices and machine shops of the railroad would be established in Topeka in 1878.
+Later, the railroad’s general offices and machine shops would be established in Topeka in 1878.

 By 1880, the city’s population had risen to more than 15,000 and would double during the next decade, spawning many new improvements, businesses, and a real estate bubble that would eventually burst.
-In 1886 the Missouri Pacific Railroad was built to this point, and the next year the Chicago, Rock Island & Pacific.
+In 1886, the Missouri Pacific Railroad was built to this point, and the following year, the Chicago, Rock Island & Pacific Railroad.
 More than 20 additions were platted and thrown on the market the same year, with real estate transfers averaging $30,000 per day and the banks clearing $1,000,000 a month.
-In 1888 there were 3,000 new buildings put up at the cost of $3,000,000.
+In 1888, there were 3,000 new buildings put up at the cost of $3,000,000.
 The same year, miles of streets were paved, sidewalks installed, sewers laid, and an electric light plant was installed.
 Unfortunately, it was too much too fast and ended in disaster in 1889 when numerous investors were ruined.
 The resulting depression caused a loss of 5,000 in population in 1890, and it would not be until 1900 that the population exceeded that of 1889.

 Although an amendment to the Kansas constitution prohibited the sale of liquor, carried in 1880, the authorities, for various reasons, had hard work to enforce the law during the first twenty years.
 A new era of law enforcement was introduced by Carry A. Nation, who smashed several Topeka saloons in 1901, thus arousing public sentiment on the subject.